Dollar bias weakens on hopes for easing lockdowns, PBOC cuts rates

 Daily fatalities in the United States from the coronavirus have fallen sharply, and states are making plans to get businesses open again.

-Against the safe-haven Swiss franc, the dollar traded near a two-week low of 0.9597 in another sign of improving risk sentiment.
+Against the safe-haven Swiss franc CHF=EBS, the dollar traded near a two-week low of 0.9597 in another sign of improving risk sentiment.

 However, many analysts remain cautious after Trump’s top infectious disease adviser said the U.S. president’s target for restarting the economy by May 1 was “overly optimistic.”